Society has lost a legend with the passing of Florence KirkbyMBE at the age of 97.

 The GWI Board of Officers

-Deadline to submit candidates is Thursday, 7 February 2019
+Deadline has been extended to Thursday, 21 February 2019

 33rd Triennial General Assembly (GA) Centenary Celebration and Conference